 Personally, I don’t believe in the being friends with ex’s, especially not after a breakup because it makes things even more difficult for the both of you.
 If you continue being friends, there will be times when one or both of you will want to pretend things are the same as before when in reality they are not – it will make it hard to draw the line between friendship and more.
 Also, what if he or you starts to date someone new, there is bound to be jealousy there.
 I just think that if a clean break is best, both persons should move on with their life, meet new people and in a couple of months or years when things have settled down, then becoming friends will be okay if that’s what you wish for.

-Good luck with everything, its a tough situation.posted almost 5 years ago
+Good luck with everything, its a tough situation.posted over 5 years ago

 Peachypanda I totally agree.
 He said we can be friends but at times he acts as if he was my boyfriend again.
 It’s so annoying.
 As awkward as it is we both keep calling and texting each other on a daily basis like before.
 I try to keep my distance but he keeps inviting me to his bball games and etc. I don’t wanna be rude and not show up but idk =\

 And peacock feather yeah like I don’t want us to hate each other.
-I’m being as nice as I can about the situation but he makes things so diffcuit.posted almost 5 years ago
+I’m being as nice as I can about the situation but he makes things so diffcuit.posted over 5 years ago

 im best friends w an ex. its not impossible. but we didnt talk for like an year after the break up. it was a mutual thing so that we can get over each other and move on. by the time we started speaking again i had a bf and he had a gf who is now his wife. were really close in the sense we tell each other everything. because we KNOW each other very well it helps when giving advice. im not jealous of his relationship w his wife. however he hates my bf because he says ‘i deserve better’. at first i was like uh oh but i realized hes jus a friend looking out for me.